cyogian/ftl-assessment/README.md

 ## Member Activity Viewer Application
 [![Netlify Status](https://api.netlify.com/api/v1/badges/14e8226e-bbdd-4e47-963c-9ad2dc786462/deploy-status)](https://app.netlify.com/sites/ftl-assessment/deploys)

 This project contains a Single Page Web Application made using React, deployed on netlify at [this link](https://ftl.cyogian.dev) with a backend JSON API Server made with [json-server.js](https://github.com/typicode/json-server) deployed on repl at [this link](https://json-server.cyogian.repl.co/) with source code on [this public github repo](https://github.com/cyogian/json-server).

+> Do Check the JSON-Server repo to have further insight about backend of this app aka JSON API.

 ### The Project Hierarchy
 **src**-+